| smooth.construct.re.smooth.spec {mgcv} | R Documentation |

 subject to ridge penalties.

-s are not supported for random effect terms.
+Note that smooth ids are not supported for random effect terms.
 Unlike most smooth terms, side

 conditions are never applied to random effect terms in the event of nesting (since they are identifiable